 Auto-bidding seeks a bidding policy that maximizes the cumulative value of impressions won over a finite bidding episode, e.g., one day \citep{He2021uscb,Mou2022sorl}.
 Formally, the auto-bidding problem is usually modeled as a Markov Decision Process (MDP) defined by the tuple $<\mathcal{S}, \mathcal{A}, \mathcal{R},\mathcal{P}>$.
-At each discrete time step $t\in[T]$, the state $\bm s_t\in\mathcal{S}$ describes the real-time advertising status that includes the remaining time, left budget, consumption speed, etc. The action $\bm a_t\in \mathcal{A}$ specifies a scaling factor applied to the bid at time $t$.
+At each discrete time step $t\in[T]$, the state $\bm s_t\in\mathcal{S}$ describes the real-time advertising status, including the remaining time, left budget, consumption speed, etc. The action $\bm a_t\in \mathcal{A}$ specifies a scaling factor applied to the bid at time $t$.
 After taking action $\bm a_t$, the auto-bidding agent obtains a reward $r_t(\bm s_t,\bm a_t)\in\mathcal{R}$ reflecting the value of won impressions during $[t,t+1)$, and incurs a cost $c_t(\bm s_t,\bm a_t)$ that corresponds to the expenditure within this period.
-The environment dynamics are characterized by $\mathcal{P}(\cdot|\bm s_t,\bm a_t)$ that governs the evolution of the state, and $\gamma\in[0,1]$ is the discount factor.
+The environment dynamics are characterized by $\mathcal{P}(\cdot|\bm s_t,\bm a_t)$ that governs the evolution of the state.

-The goal of auto-bidding is to find a policy $\pi_{\bm\theta}(\cdot\vert\bm s)$ maximizing the expected cumulative reward while satisfying the budget constraint $B$, formulated as:

-\textbf{Generative Auto-bidding.} Recent studies have demonstrated the effectiveness of the generative auto-bidding paradigm over traditional reinforcement learning in improving bidding performance \citep{Guo2024aigb, li2025gas}.
-This paradigm generates bidding trajectories through conditional generative modeling, enabling flexible and effective policy learning.
-Let $\mathcal{D}$ denote the offline dataset of trajectories $\tau$ and their quality $y(\tau)$.
-The generative auto-bidding objective is:

-where $p_{\bm\theta}$ denotes the likelihood of trajectories conditioned on their quality signals.
-Building on the advanced paradigm, we propose a multi-task auto-bidding generative framework to better address diverse auto-bidding tasks.

-\textbf{Multi-task Learning.} MTL aims to train a unified model capable of simultaneously fulfilling $K$ different tasks.
-The ultimate goal of MTL is to achieve superior performance across all tasks.
-A trivial method is to optimize the average loss across all tasks: